A scientist turned engineer, Dave started making wine in 1970. His approach combines simplicity with sound scientific principles.

 The first thing to understand is that all of the alcohol in a fermented drink comes from the sugars in the unfermented juice.
 Yeast is simply a biological agent that releases enzymes that convert the sugars to ethanol and carbon dioxide.
 If you know how much sugar is present before you add the yeast, you can simply look up a table to see how strong your wine or cider could turn out.

-- different strains of yeast have different conversion factors and none approach the theoretical maximum.
+- Different strains of yeast have different conversion factors and none achieves the theoretical maximum.

 Sugar to Alcohol Calculator